Television in North Korea

-Television in North Korea is subject to the Korean Central Broadcasting Committee and controlled by the Propaganda and Agitation Department of the Workers' Party of Korea.
+Television in North Korea (officially the Democratic People's Republic of Korea) is subject to the Korean Central Broadcasting Committee and controlled by the Propaganda and Agitation Department of the Workers' Party of Korea, which control all television channels broadcast in North Korea.
 A study in 2017 found that 98% of households had a television set.
-As of 2020, there are over-the-air broadcasts in both analogue and recently launched digital formats.
+As of 2026, there are over-the-air broadcasts in both analogue and recently launched digital formats.
+Television officially started in North Korea with the launch of Korean Central Television on 3 March 1963, which remains the primary channel.
+North Korea currently uses the PAL system for analog broadcasts and DVB for digital, which makes receiving (particularly) South Korean and Chinese television signals difficult for most North Koreans.

 Technological data

 Television in North Korea uses a PAL 576i Systems D and K analog signal transmission system and 4:3 aspect ratio.
 Before 1993, North Korea was operating on the SECAM television system, which also uses 576i at 4:3.
 The four major television channels — Korean Central Television, Mansudae, Athletic Television and Ryongnamsan — broadcast over the air, as well as on a cable television system in Pyongyang; these channels are also available in a special app found on the government issued Samjiyon tablet computers, as well as on the Manbang IPTV service.

 North Korea uses DVB-T2 for Digital Terrestrial Television.
 Trials began in 2012.
 As of 2020, multiple set-top box models were available, giving access to the four broadcast channels.
+As of 2025, only Mansudae still broadcasts in standard definition; the other channels broadcast in high definition.

 Television sets sold in North Korea are able to operate only on the PAL and DVB-T2 systems, to prevent them from being able to pick up broadcasts from South Korea (which use NTSC System M analogue and ATSC digital) or China (which uses DTMB digital).
 However, broadcasts from Russia can be picked up, as they are also DVB-T2.
 Imported TV sets that are able to operate on both PAL and NTSC, such as those from Japan, have their NTSC abilities disabled by the government on import.

 Television channels

-As of August 16, 2016, there were four television channels in North Korea.
-All are state-owned and usually last from daytime to prime time.
+As of 18 September 2026, there are four television channels in North Korea.
+All are state-owned and are usually on air from daytime to prime time.

 Korean Central Television

 This is the oldest and main television channel in North Korea, and it started regular broadcasting in 1963.
 As of 2017, it is the only North Korean TV channel broadcasting to the outside world via satellite television and IPTV aside from domestic transmissions.
 On satellite, KCTV is available in standard definition as well as in Full HD.
-Since December 4, 2017, a test air broadcast in the format 16:9 SDTV was started.
+Since 4 December 2017, a test air broadcast in the format 16:9 SDTV was started.